 - Creating new versions or extensions of a product

 - Managing a team of designers and developers, and tracking their work

 - Keeping the project on time and within budget while giving transparency to the client

 - Using a variety of project management tools to accomplish their task.
 These include apps like Invisionapp, Dashable, Basecamp, Trello, and Github.

 Traditionally, this role requires having an industry-standard certification.
 Some of this may be related to Scrum or given by the Project Management Institute.
-Project managers benefit from certification, but the most valuable thing project managers can possess is experience project planning and delivering results.
+Project managers benefit from certifications such as the “PMP Certification“, but the most valuable thing project managers can possess is experience project planning and delivering results.

 Explaining The Dynamic Between Project Managers and Product Managers

 A project manager is akin to a midwife.
 The project manager’s role is to deliver the project and move on to the next one.
 He or she cares for the product up until the product is delivered, and then hands the responsibility over to the ‘mother’ (in this case, the product manager).

 The product manager is similar to the mother in this situation because he or she conceives the idea, develops it for months, eventually brings the product to market, and is responsible for it until it becomes obsolete.

 Both roles ultimately respond to the executive team, which oversees the entire process, making sure that business objectives are met.
 This can make both professions akin to frontline management, as they’re the bridge between upper management and frontline employees.
 Product and project managers might both use similar project management software, but their roles differ.